 Any student with a 3.25 College GPA, a 25 ACT, or instructor permission is welcome to enroll!
 Just sign up; no special signatures are needed.

-Click here for a list of the Spring 2014 Honors courses (or see page 19 of the Spring schedule).
+Click here for a list of the Fall 2014 Honors courses (or see page 38 of the Fall schedule).

 Questions?
 Contact Honors Program director Rick Kempa, office #1414.

 The Western Wyoming Community College Honors Program is designed for students with excellent academic records, intellectual curiosity, and above-average enthusiasm for learning.
 The Honors Program’s mission is to challenge bright students by encouraging learning communities within the classroom and opportunities for growth outside the classroom.
 Through field trips and classroom interaction, students form lifelong friendships with others who share their commitment to learning.

 Honors Program students are selected each year through a process of application and essay.
 (See “Applying to the Honors Program” below.)

 The college also offers eight to ten courses per year, which are open not just to Honors Program students but to other qualified students as well.
 (See “Enrolling in Honors Courses” below.)

 At left: Honors students elevate themselves at the 2007 National Honors convention